The Commonplace

 0.6

 Late disclosure of AI involvement improved affective engagement for AI-enhanced content.
-Adoption Rate positive high affective engagement for AI-enhanced content under late disclosure
+Adoption Rate positive affective engagement for AI-enhanced content under late disclosure

 n=696